Conrad Murray: Career

 However my most magnanimous and noble patient is also deceased.
 She was the world-renowned quintessential nun who is now a saint: Mother Theresa.
 I loved the way I dedicated my services to her, it was totally selfless because when I agreed to serve her, I literally had no idea then that she was widely known…

 The A.V.
-Club called the book "literary poison with no antidote," and The Daily Telegraph said that any revelations it contains are "mired in several thousand words of self-aggrandising, poorly punctuated and repetitive text."
+Club called the book "literary poison with no antidote," and The Daily Telegraph said any revelations the memoir contains are "mired in several thousand words of self-aggrandising, poorly punctuated and repetitive text."

-In 2022, it was reported that Murray is allowed to retain his medical license after a recent review by the Nevada State Board of Medical Examiners.
+In 2022, it was reported Murray is allowed to retain his medical license after a recent review by the Nevada State Board of Medical Examiners.

-In May 2023, Murray opened his own institute entitled, "DCM Medical Institute" in El Socorro, a suburb of San Juan, Trinidad and Tobago.
+In May 2023, Murray opened a medical center in San Juan, Trinidad and Tobago.

 Personal life

 Murray is a naturalized American citizen.

 By 2009, Murray had reportedly fathered seven children by six different women.
 He was in arrears on the mortgage for the Las Vegas home occupied by his first wife and children and owed child support to the mothers of children outside of his marriage, which he could not pay due to the amount of money he owed to Michael Jackson's family.
 He was married to Blanche, his second wife, whom he met at medical school, and helped pay rent for another woman, Nicole Alvarez.
 Murray met Alvarez at a gentlemen's club in Las Vegas when she worked as a stripper, and Alvarez gave birth to their son Che Giovanni Murray in March 2009.
 Another relationship, with a cocktail waitress from Houston, was also reported.

-As of 2016, Murray lives in a luxury condo building near Fort Lauderdale, Florida with his dog, Sebastian.
+In 2016, Murray lived in a luxury condo building near Fort Lauderdale, Florida, with his dog, Sebastian, but later immigrated back to Trinidad and Tobago.